CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 ## Why don’t results match exactly?

 PWD worked with DEP to develop a data set of summer time data which is not available to us.
-IN prepating that data set, DEP and PWD apparently applied a number of analytic choices, such as data filters, which we do not fully understand, and thus can not replicate.
+In preparing that data set, DEP and PWD apparently applied a number of analytic choices, such as data filters, which we do not fully understand, and thus can not replicate.
 Instead, we worked with a different DEP data set that should be similar, but not idetical